confluentinc/kafka/raft/README.md

     bin/raft-server-start.sh config/raft-quorum-2.properties
     bin/raft-server-start.sh config/raft-quorum-3.properties

-This would setup a three node Raft quorum with node id 1,2,3 with different endpoints and log dirs.
+This would setup a three node Raft quorum with node id 1,2,3 using different endpoints and log dirs.
-If you want to visualize the counter increment, you need to set the config `verbose` to true.

 ### Simulate a distributed counter ###
 You need to use a `VerifiableProducer` to produce monolithic increasing records to the replicated state machine.

     ./bin/kafka-run-class.sh org.apache.kafka.tools.VerifiableProducer --bootstrap-server http://localhost:9092 \
-    --topic __cluster_metadata --producer.config config/producer.properties --max-messages 2000 --throughput 1
+    --topic __cluster_metadata --max-messages 2000 --throughput 1 --producer.config config/producer.properties
 ### Run Performance Test ###
 Make sure to turn off the printing by setting `verbose=false` in the property files `config/raft-*.properties`, to ensure minimum affection to the performance.